 - Muir Woods and Wine Country, Lunch Option from San Francisco · 1722 reviews

 - San Francisco CityPASS Including Aquarium of the Bay Admission · 395 reviews

-- Golden Gate Bay Cruise · 395 reviews
+- Straight to the Gate Access: Golden Gate Bay Cruise · 395 reviews

 The only structure remaining from the 1915 World’s Fair, the Palace of Fine Arts features a classical Roman rotunda with curved colonnades situated in an idyllic park setting with a classical European-Style lagoon.
 It’s a great place to unwind, have a picnic, and watch the swans float elegantly by.
 It also has a theater offering a variety of shows, musical and cultural events.

 Established in 1840s, San Francisco’s Chinatown is reputed to be the oldest and one of the largest and most famous of all Chinatowns outside of Asia.
 Many of the Chinese who settled here were merchants or immigrant workers, working on either the transcontinental railroad or as mine workers during the Gold Rush.
 The tourist section of Chinatown is mainly along Grant Avenue, from Bush to Broadway.

 The Alamo Square is a is a residential neighborhood and park that is best known for the famous Painted Ladies row of Victorian houses on its east side along Steiner Street.
 It is often the subject of many a San Francisco postcard.
 There are also many other pretty Victorians encircling the lovely park.
 The park includes a playground and a tennis court, and is frequented by neighbors, tourists, and dog owners.
 On a clear day, the Transamerica Pyramid building and the tops of the Golden Gate Bridge and Bay Bridge can be seen from the park’s center.